Phnom Krom: Sunsets Over the Great Lake

 🎟️

-Rising 140 meters above the Cambodian plains, Phnom Krom is a rocky hill crowned with an ancient temple and blessed with one of the most spectacular panoramic views in the Siem Reap area.
-It's a popular spot for locals and a hidden gem for travelers seeking the perfect sunset.
+Rising 140 meters above the Cambodian plains, Phnom Krom is a rocky hill crowned with an ancient temple and blessed with one of the most spectacular panoramic views in the province.
+It is the best alternative to the crowded Phnom Bakheng for a peaceful sunset.

 The Ancient Temple